splicebox/eXAlu/README.md

 optional arguments:
   -h, --help   show this help message and exit
 ```
-Note that the BED file input contains coordinates of the *Alu* sequences only, without the 350 bp context, whereas the FASTA file input contains the *Alu* sequence plus context.
+NOTE that the BED file input contains coordinates of the *Alu* sequences only, without the 350 bp context, whereas the FASTA file input contains the *Alu* sequence _plus_ context.

 To input a BED file:
 ```